dwrobel/flatcam/README.md

 - fixed camlib.Gerber issues related to what happen after parsing rectangular apertures
 - wip in camblib.Gerber
 - completely converted the Gerber editor to the new data structure
+- Gerber Editor: added a threshold limit for how many elements a move selection can have.
+If above the threshold only a bounding box Poly will be painted on canvas as utility geometry.

 10.05.2019